 I can't end an article on facial massage devices without naming my personal favorite from NuFace.
 I lift up and out with the cooling silver tips, which gives a sculpting effect.
 Even though I've only used it a few times, my skin looks less dull and feels plumper and more defined.
 I'm planning on using it almost religiously around my neck and jawline since that's the area I'm concerned is aging the fastest on my skin.
 The best part is that it's easy to stow away in a purse or suitcase while traveling (honestly, it's really cute, and I love seeing it on my vanity).

 If you're looking for a budget-friendly option to try before going all in for one of the more expensive devices, try this one from E.l.f.
 It's a handheld massaging cleansing brush that you can use with your face wash to cleanse and massage at the same time.
 The little bumps and ridges push gently into the skin to stimulate your circulation, so you get all of those desirable massage benefits we talked about earlier.
-Plus, just like other techy facial massagers, it increases the absorption of skincare products.
+Plus, just like other techy facial massagers, it may increase the absorption of skincare products.